Qzone: Profits

 The revenue and profit of Qzone mainly comes from its VIP service - "Canary Yellow Diamond".
 It's a monthly payment, and users with it can fully take advantage of basic services.
-In addition to advertising, the site makes money off selling virtual items, using a coin system called “Q” coins.
+In addition to advertising, the site makes money off selling virtual items, using a coin system called "Q" coins.
 Q coins are purchased by real money.
 There are many add-on services in social games such as QQ farm.
 In order to get higher rank in QQ farm, Yellow Diamond users can earn advanced equipment for the game without extra fee.
 It's estimated that there are 653 million monthly active users in the third quarter of 2015.
-Apart from the "Canary Yellow Diamond", Qzone is also making money by platform distributions to different games as well as advertisements.
-The platform distribution profit comes from the gaming gainsharing.